Profiles in Courage: Authorship

-Ted Sorenson, the ghostwriter of Profiles in Courage, was also John F. Kennedy's main speechwriter.
+Ted Sorensen, the ghostwriter of Profiles in Courage, was also John F. Kennedy's main speechwriter.

 On December 7, 1957, journalist Drew Pearson appeared as a guest on The Mike Wallace Interview and made the claim that "John F. Kennedy is the only man in history that I know who won a Pulitzer Prize for a book that was ghostwritten for him."
 Wallace replied: "You know for a fact, Drew, that the book Profiles in Courage was written for Senator Kennedy ... by someone else?"
 Pearson responded that he did and that Kennedy speechwriter Ted Sorensen wrote the book.
 Wallace responded: "And Kennedy accepted a Pulitzer Prize for it?
 And he never acknowledged the fact?"
 Pearson replied: "No, he has not.
 You know, there's a little wisecrack around the Senate about Jack ... some of his colleagues say, 'Jack, I wish you had a little less profile and more courage.'"

 Joseph P. Kennedy saw the broadcast, then called his lawyer, Clark Clifford, yelling: "Sue the bastards for fifty million dollars!"
 Soon Clifford and Robert F. Kennedy showed up at ABC and told executives that the Kennedys would sue unless the network issued a full retraction and apology.
 Wallace and Pearson insisted that the story was true and refused to comply.
 Nevertheless, ABC made the retraction and apology, which made Wallace furious.

 According to The Straight Dope, Herbert Parmet later analyzed the text of Profiles in Courage and wrote in his book Jack: The Struggles of John F. Kennedy (1980) that although Kennedy did oversee the production and provided for the direction and message of the book, it was Sorensen who provided most of the work that went into the end product.
 The thematic essays that comprise the first and last chapters "may be viewed largely as [Kennedy's] own work", however.

 In addition to Kennedy's speechwriter Sorensen, Jacqueline Kennedy recruited her history instructor from Georgetown University, Jules Davids, to work on the project.
 Davids told a Kennedy biographer that he and Sorensen had researched and written drafts of most of the book.
 Kennedy's handwritten notes, which Kennedy showed to reporters to prove his authorship, are now in the Kennedy Library, but are mostly preliminary notes about John Quincy Adams, a particular interest of Kennedy's, and are not a readable draft of the chapter on Adams.
 During the six-month period when the book was being written, Sorensen worked full-time on the project, sometimes twelve-hour days; Kennedy spent most of the same period traveling, campaigning, or hospitalized.
 Kennedy's preserved notes show that he kept up with the book's progress, but historian Garry Wills remarked that Kennedy's notes contain no draft of any stage of the manuscript, or of any substantial part of it.